 - Respiratory distress, like wheezing and panting.

-Allow The Parrots to See Each Other
+Allow Them to See Each Other

 The cages should be kept several feet apart.
 If the room is small, each cage should be placed at the opposite end of the room.
 You can gradually move the cages closer to each other.

-Let The Parrots Meet
+Let Them Meet

-Help The Parrots Bond
+Help Them Bond

 Use these steps to develop the relationship:

 Reward the parrots for good behavior.
 According to the Journal of Comparative Medicine, birds are responsive to training through positive reinforcement.
 You can achieve this by:

 Provide Equal Attention